All the fun of the fumes

 A huge assumption.

-Do we really want to have millions of people sucking on e-cigarette drug delivery devices many times every day for years on end to gratify their nicotine addiction?
+Do we really want to have millions of people sucking on e-cigarette drug delivery devices repeatedly every day for years on end to gratify their nicotine addiction?

 Text © Gabriel Symonds